guilhemmarchand/trackme/docs/rest_api_reference.rst

 - ``"sourcetype_scope":``

-OPTIONAL: value of the sourcetype to match, if unset defaults to "*".
+Optional, value of the sourcetype to match, if unset defaults to "*".
 You can enter a list of sourcetypes as a comma separated list of values, wilcards and spaces should not be used.

-- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``
+- ``"update_comment": Optional, a comment for the update, comments are added to the audit record, if unset will be defined to: API update``

 *Note: if a custom model referenced under the same name exists already, it will be updated using the information provided.*